-Note that all detainees in the United States (both federal and state prisons, plus local jails) have the following rights:
+Note that all detainees in the United States, both federal and state prisons, as well as local jails, have the following rights:

 If you feel any of your rights as a prisoner or detainee have been compromised, you may wish to bring forward a lawsuit.

 Major prison litigation cases may include lawsuits in the following categories:

 - County jail conditions

 - Immigration detention